YossiSassi/GoldFinger-Suspicious_TGT_Hunter/README.md

 GoldFinger collects, analyzes & hunts for indicators of potential Golden Tickets & Pass-The-Hash on Domain-Joined EndPoints.</strong><BR>
 It is essentially built from a TGT Collector - collecting all Authentication Tickets from all Sessions on available Domain Endpoints, and then a main script that checks for a set of anomalies that indicate a suspicious manipulation.<BR>
 It has two collection methods - Either WinRM (default), or SMB (using PaExec, via the admin$ share).
 WinRM has an option to Enable WinRM remotely, as a separate parameter.<BR>
-Before running the tool, make sure the other script ('GoldFinger-EndPointTicketCollector.ps1') is available in the same folder, and then Run this Script with or without relevant parameters.
+Before running the tool, make sure the other script ('GoldFinger-EndPointTicketCollector.ps1') is available in the same folder, and then Run this Script with or without relevant parameters.<BR>
-Requirements: The script needs to run as a user that has Local Admin permissions on all targetted EndPoints.
+Requirements: The script needs to run as a user that has Local Admin permissions on all targetted EndPoints.<BR>
 <BR><B>It is HIGHLY recommended to "whitelist"/exclude the file 'GoldFinger-EndPointTicketCollector.ps1' from AV/EDR engines on EndPoints *BEFORE* running the main script, to allow smoother operations & avoid false detections as 'malicious'/HackTool.<BR>Common blocking of the tool would be a detection on the EndPoint of 'PowerView!ams!'.
 You'll need to add the exclusion of the script.</B>
 <h2 style="color: #2e6c80;">Short description</h2>
 Purpose: TGT collector|analyzer|hunting for indicators of potential Golden Tickets & Pass-The-Hash on EndPoints in the domain (research in progress).